lkesteloot/unsong/unsong.md

 The fifty-eight-letter Vital Name shone flawless in my mind.

-“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN…” I began, and kept going.
+“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”
+I began, and kept going.
 I spoke the Vital Name.
 It didn’t work.

 “Ana!”
 I said.
 “You have the Name!
 You try!”

 “I only know what I took from your head,” Ana said, but she spoke the Name as she recalled it.
-“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN…”
+“ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”

 I could see from Ana’s face that she felt nothing.

-“Maybe it’s just…we’re not feeling it because we’re tired,” I said.
+“Maybe it’s just... we’re not feeling it because we’re tired,” I said.
 I fiddled with the settings of Llull, told it to investigate just one Name, the Moon-Finding Name we had discovered last night.
 The speaker let out its strange hum.
 There was no output.
 Bill’s computer had failed to detect it as a Name.

 “Maybe the Name stopped working,” Ana suggested.